 - Disconnect the power cable from your speaker or display.

 Step 2.
-Force close and relaunch the Google Home app,
+Force close and reopen the Google Home app

 Step 3.
-Try to manually connect to the Google Home SSID from your phone or tablet’s Wi-Fi settings
+Connect to your device from you phone or tablet's Wi-Fi settings

-- Go to the Wi-Fi settings on your mobile device.
+- Open the Wi-Fi settings on your mobile device.

-- Open the list of available WiFi networks and look for an available network with the name 'GoogleHomeXXXX' (where XXXX is a random number).
+- Check the list of available Wi-Fi networks and look for an available network such as "GoogleHomeXXXX" (where XXXX is a random number).

-- Note: If you previously set up your device and have not factory reset it since it got kicked off of the network, look for the name of the device that you assigned to it in the list of available networks on your mobile device (i.e. Kitchen Home).
+- Note: If you have previously set up your device and have not factory reset it since it got kicked off of the network, look for the name of the device that you assigned to it in the list of available networks on your mobile device (Example: Kitchen Home).

-- If you can successfully connect to the Google Home SSID in your WiFi settings, open the Google Home app and try setting up the device.
+- If you can successfully connect to the Google Nest or Home SSID (network name) in your Wi-Fi settings, open the Google Home app and then set up the device again.

-If you're still unable to find your speaker or display within the Devices section of the Google Home app, try the following,
+If you're still unable to find your speaker or display in the Google Home app, try the following:

-- Try using another supported mobile device to set up the Google Nest or Home speaker or display.
+- Use another supported mobile device to set up the Google Nest or Home speaker or display.

-- Move the speaker or display to a different location (i.e room).
+- Move the speaker or display to a different location.
 This will rule out any interference in the area which may be causing the SSID to not broadcast properly.

 - Perform a factory reset.

-- Or your mobile device or tablet, turn Wi-Fi off and then back on.
-Reopen the Google Home app and try set up again.
+- On your mobile device or tablet, turn Wi-Fi off and then back on.
+Reopen the Google Home app and try to set up again.